Central Arkansas father wakes up after being pronounced dead - NewsBreak

 “I was more worried about my children,” Diana Decker said “What do I tell them?
 How are we going to do without him?”

-“They were all just saying, ‘it’s ok, it’s ok’ and of course I just broke down crying,” Miya Decker said.Ferry Tales: Last ferry in Arkansas connects two states and generations
+“They were all just saying, ‘it’s ok, it’s ok’ and of course I just broke down crying,” Miya Decker said.WATCH: Body cam footage shows Utah nurse save man’s life during heart attack

 The family says it was 20 minutes of pure agony and then doctors found a pulse.